 It turns out you can learn a lot about yourself on a slow chairlift.
 What I learnt is that I’m terrified of chairlifts.
 However, it was entirely worth it for the views, both back over Vancouver, and out towards what I would later realise was my train route to Washington state.

 There are obviously more activities available in the winter season, but the chairlift and turbine access are only possible in the summer ‘green’ season, so – terror aside – I’m glad I opted for them.
 Sadly my budget didn’t stretch to a helicopter tour, so once I’d had my fill of scenery, it was back down via cable car.
 But I wasn’t quite done with the area – the river is fed by the Capilano lake, and whilst you can’t quite reach the shore (it’s the source of much of Vancouver’s drinking water), there’s plenty of nearby parkland to enjoy too.
-So the carousel below starts with some shots from there, before adding to those above from the suspension bridge park and Grouse Mountain.
+So the collection below starts with some shots from there, before adding to those above from the suspension bridge park and Grouse Mountain.